ostandsouza/Angular-CRUD/README.md

 1) Download all npm depedancies

-2)This Project has both frontend(Angualr) and backend(Express) in single codebase.
+2) This Project has both frontend(Angualr) and backend(Express) in single codebase.
 To run both at one you can use npm module "concurrently".
 eg:  "scripts": {
         start": "concurrently --kill-others \"ng serve --proxy-config proxyconfig.json --o\" \"node server/main.js\"" }

-3)To connect to your mongo DB, specify mongoURL in application search field.
+3) To connect to your mongo DB, specify mongoURL in application search field.
  eg: mongodb://localhost:port/DB

-4)Now once you get an alert toast asying connection was successfull, you ll be able to do  CRUD operation using: CREATE READ UPDATE DELETE COLLECTION
+4) Now once you get an alert toast asying connection was successfull, you ll be able to do  CRUD operation using: CREATE READ UPDATE DELETE COLLECTION

 ## Authors
 Ostan Dsouza - Initial work